awsdocs/amazon-workdocs-user-guide/doc_source/web_nav_view.md

 ### File Menu<a name="web_file_menu"></a>

-To display the menu for a file, choose the three\-dot icon on the file line\.
+To display the file menu, choose the three\-dot icon on the file line\.
 The file menu is displayed as a dropdown\.

 The file menu gives you access to the following folder commands\.